Over 40? Here Are the Best Ways to Get a Good Night’s Sleep

 Buy a bouquet.

 It’s natural to be irritable in the morning.
 But even if you’re the most dedicated of night owls—and struggle daily with putting two feet on the ground—you can instantly eliminate that irritability.
-According to a study from the American Society of Florists, spearheaded by a Harvard Medical School researcher, keeping flowers in your room can slash anxiety and stress, ultimately leading to better sleep.
-To learn more, read about why this hack is the single best way to wake up in a better mood.
+According to a study conducted by the American Society of Florists, spearheaded by a Harvard Medical School researcher, keeping flowers in your room can slash anxiety and stress, ultimately leading to better sleep.

 Do more HIIT.